You don't have any saved vehicles!

 Every car is a little different but generally, you should have an alignment once a year or every third oil change (depending on driving conditions).
 If you find yourself doing a lot of driving where you are hitting potholes, large ruts, or other debris you may need to have it checked more often.
 Please consult your owner's manual for your manufacturer’s recommended intervals.

 We hate to think that this would even cross your mind.
 Neglecting your alignment over time will end up costing you more money than the alignment.
-Poor alignment will cause poor tire wire, and drastically reduce the life of them.
+Poor alignment will cause poor tire wear, and drastically reduce the life of them.
 You will find yourself buying expensive sets of tires far more often.
 As your alignment worsens, you may start to experience steering and handling issues.
 The added stress on the tires will translate into added stress on your suspension components, leading to a need to replace costly parts earlier and more frequently than expected.

 Once the technician pulls your car into the shop, they will do a visual and physical inspection of your tires and all suspension components to check that everything is in proper working condition.
 If a tire, bushing, or other suspension part needs replacement, it is best to replace it before the alignment is performed.
 Once the inspection has taken place, the technician will place the vehicle on a specialized machine that places specific laser and mirror system on each wheel.
 That system will translate precise measurements to a computer, letting the technician know your current camber, toe, and caster.
 The computer will also indicate where the adjustments need to be and how much adjustment is needed.
-Each vehicle has its own set of recommend camber, toe, and caster settings, so it is important to set up an appointment with us to make sure you’ve taken your vehicle to a reputable service station with a good alignment machine.
+Each vehicle has its own set of recommending camber, toe, and caster settings, so it is important to set up an appointment with us to make sure you’ve taken your vehicle to a reputable service station with a good alignment machine.

 Camber is the inward or outward angle of the tire when viewed from the front of the vehicle.
-To much negative or positive camber is an indication of improper alignment and will need to be adjusted.
+Too much negative or positive camber is an indication of improper alignment and will need to be adjusted.
 Often this is caused by worn wheel-suspension parts.